 Portugal is the first European country to have its NREN (National Research and EducationNetwork) connected by fibre, through the new generation of the European GÉANT network.
 The activation was made through the direct connection between Porto and Bilbao under the GÉANT project (GN4-3N).

-On 25 June, a direct access was activated between the Science, Technology and Society Network (RCTS), the national research and education network managed by the Foundation for Science and Technology (FCT) through its FCCN Unit, and the European network GÉANT.
-The installation was completed in the city of Porto, in a direct connection to Bilbao, thus increasing the flexibility and redundancy of the Portuguese connectivity.
+On June 25, direct access was activated between the Science, Technology and Society Network (RCTS), the national research and education network managed by the Foundation for Science and Technology (FCT) through its FCCN Unit, and the European GÉANT network.
+The installation was completed in the city of Porto, with a direct link to Bilbao, thus increasing the flexibility and redundancy of Portuguese connectivity.

 This action, carried out under the GÉANT project (GN4-3N), is aligned with the RCTS100 project and allowed RCTS to be the first national research and education network (NREN) to migrate to the new generation of this fibre infrastructure of the European network.